Shallow Diving vs Deep Diving – What are the differences?

-There’s no clearly outlined definition of what a deep dive is.
-There are some definitions that usually go to the 100 feet (30 meter) mark as a deep dive.
+There’s no clearly outlined definition of what a deep dive is when you’re scuba diving.
+There are some definitions that usually go to the 100 feet (30 meters) mark as a deep dive.
 PADI defines the deep dive to be between 60 feet and 100 feet.

 That’s somewhat the definition for recreational divers.
 In technical diving this limit is pushed further and you’d typically consider a dive below 200 feet as a ‘deep dive’.

 The open water certification goes to depths of 60 feet while the advanced open water goes to 100 feet.
 That’s where the PADI definition of 60 to 100 feet for a deep dive comes from.

 Why go deep?

 There are a number of reasons why you would want to dive deep vs staying shallow.
 First, you will experience different creatures when you dive deeper.
 Depending on where you dive you might also experience completely different surroundings.

 An example would be that you typically find healthier and more vibrant coral reefs at greater depths.
 The sun exposure and destruction from waste is less when you dive deep.
 The result is more marine life that you can experience.

 Other good reasons for deep dives are for example diving a wreck.
 You can find them in both shallow and deep waters but if you want to dive a particular wreck you might have to dive deep in order to see the wreck and the life surrounding it.